-The Nissan Altima has been redesigned for the 2013 model year, which in turn has made it a more legitimate contender in the mid-size sedan segment.
-The Altima is also offered as a coupe that borrows the previous body style from this year.
-It competes with the Hyundai Sonata, Honda Accord, and the Toyota Camry, but the Altima has better handling, a quieter interior, and a lower price tag than many of these other cars.
+The Nissan Altima has been redesigned for the 2013 model year, which in turn has made it a more suitable contender in the mid-size sedan segment.
+The Altima is also available as a coupe that borrows the previous body style from this year.
+It competes with the Hyundai Sonata, Honda Accord, and the Toyota Camry, but the Altima has better handling, a quieter interior, and a lower price tag than many of these other competitors.

 For more details of the Altima range, including prices, options, and specifications, see our 2014 Nissan Altima full review.

 Previewed at the 2012 New York auto show, the new 2013 Altima four-door retains the four- and six-cylinder engines of the previous generation, as well as its continuously variable transmission (CVT).
 On 182-hp four-cylinder cars , improvements to the CVT mean the sedan gets an EPA-estimated 38 miles per gallon highway, among the best in its class.
 The thirstier 270-hp V-6 adds paddle controls and programmed "shift" points to the CVT that simulate the feel of a conventional automatic gearbox.
 The 2013 Altima Coupe comes only in a single configuration, with the four-cylinder 2.5-liter engine and the CVT.
 Nissan hasn't yet said anything about a redesigned two-door model.